top of page

 (Numbers 1-7)

-This first release from the series opens with four 20-30 second tracks, each outlining one of the record's primary influences (grindcore, gamelan, harsh noise, and experimental electronic), before progressively smearing each of these together into a new, unified language.
+This first release of the series opens with four 20-30 second tracks, each outlining one of the record's primary influences (grindcore, gamelan, harsh noise, and experimental electronic), before progressively smearing each of these together into a new, unified language.
 The entire release was composed spontaneously via vocal and body-percussion improvisation, then translated to MIDI and reconstituted using samples and software synths.

 A primary goal was to investigate the way hybrid genre can emerge in a specific time and place through absorption.
 If the original genres become part of a performer's acculturation, their improvisations may eventually contain traces of each of these without conscious effort, with the various musical elements put to work collectively to describe the present moment.